 - Tint For Opaqueness: Unlike the other two choices, this tone translates to a whole change of the color of your natural eye.
 For someone with dark eyes, this is the type you will need to purchase to make a statement with your eyes.

-The options for colors are extensive, including the standard of brown, green, blue, or hazel, but then there are also unusual ones like violet, gray, or amethyst.
+The options for coloured contact lenses are extensive, including the standard of brown, green, blue, or hazel, but then there are also unusual ones like violet, gray, or amethyst.

 You can choose theatrical or costume lenses in this classification, but these are more of a novelty than for everyday wear.
 Often these are a choice for things like Halloween dress up.